JasonW77/Windower4/addons/todo/README.txt

 Behavior Notes:
 ---------------
-- Shared tasks are automatically loaded at the top of the list when the addon is loaded.
+- Shared and personal tasks are displayed in separate windows for clarity.
 - Shared tasks are not duplicated if already present.
-- Tasks are saved immediately after modifications.
+- Tasks are saved immediately after modification.
-- Window position is saved when moved and restored automatically.
+- Window positions, titles, and font size are saved per character.
-- The //todo loadshared command has been deprecated as shared tasks load automatically.
+- The `//todo loadshared` command has been deprecated.

 Requirements:
 -------------